Eleanoor/Project/README.md

 ## Problem Statement
 The problem is that you and your friend want to meet, but you don't know where.
 You want the spot to be in the middle of both addresses so both parties do not have to travel too far.
 Audience is two people who want to meet each other but they don't know where.

 ## Solution
 * Summarize idea: The solution for this problem is an app that takes two addresses and gives a top three restaurants/cafes in the middle of the addresses.
 * Visual sketch:
 ![Visualisation](doc/VisualSketch.png)
 Main features:
 * MPV:
-  * Welcome screen with getting started button.
+  * Welcome screen with "getting started" button.
   * Address controller two address textfields and get locations - button.
   * A map with the top three locations in the middle.
   * Detail screen with the details about the tapped location: address, opening hours and TripAdvisor Reviews.